 At low frequencies, splitting the groundplane near the connector plate effectively breaks the conducting loop by placing a high reactive impedance in series with the loop.
-Subscribing to a single-point ground in devices is expected to reduce the level of low-frequency current being conducted around the interior of the chassis.
-As an example, a typical groundplane split in a daughter-card may be modeled approximately as a 20 pFcapacitor.
+Subscribing to a singlepoint ground in devices is expected to reduce the level of low-frequency current being conducted around the interior of the chassis.
+As an example, a typical groundplane split in a daughter-card may be modeled approximately as a 20 pF capacitor.
 The inductance of the parasitic loop may be approximately 40 nH.
 Looking at the parasitic loop in Figure 1, 40 nH may seem low.
-However, most of the conductors are large conductors, not wires, and the value for the loop inductance extracted from the experimental data presented in Section III is less than 40 nH.
+However, most of the conductors are large conductors, not wires, and the value for the loop inductance extracted from the experimental data presented in Section 3 is less than 40 nH.
 At frequencies well below the series resonance at 178 MHz, the capacitance of the split loads the loop.
 However, signal return lines that are routed over the split are often decoupled to the chassis island.
-The chassis island is the region connected to the chassis that has been isolated from the signal ground by the split.
 This raises the capacitance between the reference plane of the daughter-card and the chassis.
 Decoupling the signal return lines to the chassis island may lower the series resonance to tens of MHz, consequently lowering the efficacy of the split.